 The Consumers' Counsel Board encourages me to share consumer data with legislators.
 I have attached one chart to my testimony, which is a "subsidy scorecard" that we use to show what Ohioans pay above the market price of electricity.
-Similarly, there is a graph by the Legislative Service Commission included on page 8 of OCC's Annual Report for 2018.
+Similarly, I've provided a graph from a November 28, 2017 Fiscal Note by the Legislative Service Commission, presented below.
 The LSC graph shows how retail electric prices in Ohio since 2008 did not follow declines in wholesale electric prices.
+The web link to LSC's Fiscal Note is: